HydraSenpai/Chinese-Chess-AI/README.md

 pygame

 To run system:
-locate main class in the source folder run application (f5)
+locate main class in the source folder whilst in project directory run application (f5)

 playthrough: